Central Ohio is full of weird and wonderful roadside attractions.

 This one definitely fits the “weird” description I mentioned above.
 Unveiled in 1926, this granite marker notates the birthplace of United States President Rutherford B. Hayes.
 His birthplace was (sadly) torn down the same year the marker was put into place.
 In true Ohio fashion, the property was replaced by a BP Gas Station.
 This one is easy to get to, with plenty of parking availble at the gas station.
 It’s not as regal as some birthplace memorials for other US presidents, but it is quintessentially Ohio.
 Out with the old, and in with the new.

 Early Television Museum

 Television has become an integral part of society.
 But it wasn’t always that way.
 Take a step back through time at the Early Television Museum in Hilliard.
 The museum features television sets from Britan and America, both pre-war (1945) and post-war models.
 The museum is somewhat ineractive and guests can turn the televsions on and off.
 There is also a camera set up, which means you can see exactly what you would have looked like on television in the 1930s!

 If you’re a fan of our ancient cultures here in Ohio, then you’ll want to add the Leo Petroglyphs to your next roadtrip.
 The petroglyhps are carvings in sandstone depicting both humans and animals.
 The drawings are found on on cliffs that are between 20 and 60 feet high.
 They are attributed to the Fort Ancient peoples, and are believed to be between 500 and 1,000 years old.

 Former Longaberger Basket Headquarters

 Formerly the headquarters for the Longaberger Basket Company, this unique office building is shaped like a giant basket.
-Although the building has been vacant for nearly a year, it’s still an iconic attraction in Newark.
+Although the building has been vacant for a couple of years, it’s still an iconic attraction in Newark.

 The Sword in the Stone